Skip to main content

 Makemba Dessert (Sweet Plantains)

-Ripe plantains caramelized with sugar and butter, sometimes with cinnamon.
-Simple, traditional sweet treat.
+Ripe plantains caramelized in sugar and butter, sometimes with a little cinnamon.
+A plain, traditional sweet.

 vegetarianContains: Dairy